AdaCompNUS/despot/README.md

 required to implemet the DSPOMDP interface in the package.
 The package comes with C++ models for several benchmark problems, and they can be solved using commands similar to the one for a POMDPX model.
-There are several example models implemented for you in `src/example_models`.
-For example, to generate program solving Tag, go to `src/example_models/tag`, and run the makefile in the directory:
+There are several example models implemented for you in `example_models`.
+For example, to generate program solving Tag, go to `example_models/tag`, and run the makefile in the directory:

 	make